 Food-grade plastic barrels are probably the easiest to work with here.
 They can be converted into vertical gardens, self-watering garden pots, as well as massive plant pots by simply cutting them in half.

 It’s fairly easy to imagine how cozy a barrel could be for a four-legged friend.
-They can be cut in half vertically then filled with cushions or blankets to make a comfy bed, or an opening can be cut at the end of the barrel so that a kitty or puppy can crawl in for an entirely private room.
+They can be cut in half vertically and then filled with cushions or blankets to make a comfy bed, or an opening can be cut at the end of the barrel so that a kitty or puppy can crawl in for an entirely private room.

 Wooden barrels are probably the nicest option for these if they are going to be inside, or plastic barrels can work well outside, as they won’t have the sharp edges metal barrels might have.

-With a little ingenuity, old barrels can really become something with a whole new, useful lease on life.
+With a little ingenuity, old barrels can become something with a whole new, useful lease on life.
 Plus, completing a great DIY project just feels so good.
 So, get on Facebook Marketplace, Craigslist, Freecycle, or wherever else to find a few old barrels for next to nothing and get to crafting.

 - DIY Rain Barrel: How and Why to Catch Water